 Applications are accepted on a rolling basis.
 The Barnard Medical Center typically has 2-3 spots available each month for rotation participants.
 We will do our best to accommodate your desired timeframes.

-For more information, contact the Physicians Committee’s Human Resources department at firstname.lastname@example.org.
+For more information, contact the Physicians Committee’s Human Resources department at careers [at] pcrm.org.